Keloids on Ear Piercings: Everything You Need to Know

 Posted by The Keloid Plastic Surgery Center

-Whether you’ve just spotted a keloid or have been dealing with one for years, there are proven treatments that can help.
-In this guide, we’ll walk you through what causes ear keloids, how to prevent them, and the best ways to get rid of them for good.
+Whether you’ve just noticed a small bump on your ear piercing or have been dealing with a persistent keloid for years, there are effective medical treatments available.
+In this guide, we’ll explain what causes ear piercing keloids, how common they are, how to reduce your risk, and the most effective ways to treat and remove keloids safely under specialist care.

 Close-up of a woman inspecting a keloid scar on her ear, highlighting the challenges of managing such scars.